Automotive Technology

 • HIGH SCHOOL STUDENTS: Must be at least 16 years of age AND be in 11th or 12th grade

-• Complete program placement assessments as noted below
+• Complete program placement assessments (next tab).

-• Hold a current, valid driver's license
+NOTE: Students must hold a current, valid driver's license

-Placement Assessment Requirements
+Admission Assessment Requirements

 The following tests are required for this program:

-• Placement testing is waived for students with a Davis Tech Certificate of Completion at an equivalent level or higher, or an associate degree or higher from a regionally accredited college
+• Applicants with a Davis Tech Certificate of Completion at an equivalent level or higher

 Credentials and Certifications